SparksSkywere/servermanager/WIKI.md

 3. Installs Git if not present.
 4. Clones the repository from GitHub.
 5. Installs Python dependencies from `requirements.txt`.
-6. Creates the directory structure under `$HOME/SteamCMD`.
+6. Creates the directory structure under `$HOME/SteamCMD` (including `ssl/` for certificates).
-7. Initialises SQLite databases (users, steam apps, cluster).
+7. Initialises SQLite databases (users, steam apps, cluster including `pending_requests` and `host_status` tables).
+8. Configures cluster role (Host or Subhost) with secure token generation.
+9. Generates SSL/TLS certificates if HTTPS is selected (using Python `cryptography` or `openssl` fallback).
-8. Configures firewall rules using UFW or firewalld.
+10. Configures firewall rules using UFW or firewalld (ports 8080, 443, 8081, 5001, 27015-27050).
-9. Creates a `.desktop` file for desktop shortcut integration.
+11. Creates a `.desktop` file for desktop shortcut integration.
-10. Configures cluster role (Host or Subhost).
+12. Sets up a systemd user service with SSL environment variables.

 ### 3.3 Manual Installation